StockNews.com Initiates Coverage on Cedar Fair (NYSE:FUN)

-StockNews.com started coverage on shares of Cedar Fair (NYSE:FUN – Free Report) in a report published on Thursday morning.
-The brokerage issued a buy rating on the stock.
+StockNews.com began coverage on shares of Cedar Fair (NYSE:FUN – Free Report) in a research note published on Friday.
+The firm issued a buy rating on the stock.

-FUN has been the subject of a number of other research reports.
-Macquarie decreased their price objective on shares of Cedar Fair from $52.00 to $50.00 and set an outperform rating for the company in a research note on Monday, August 21st.
-B. Riley cut their target price on shares of Cedar Fair from $58.00 to $56.00 and set a buy rating for the company in a research report on Wednesday, October 18th.
-Truist Financial cut their target price on shares of Cedar Fair from $46.00 to $42.00 and set a buy rating for the company in a research report on Tuesday, October 24th.
-Stifel Nicolaus cut their target price on shares of Cedar Fair from $51.00 to $49.00 and set a buy rating for the company in a research report on Wednesday, November 22nd.
-Finally, Morgan Stanley raised their price target on shares of Cedar Fair from $48.00 to $50.00 and gave the company an overweight rating in a report on Friday, November 3rd.
-Two analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Moderate Buy and a consensus target price of $48.82.
+A number of other research analysts also recently weighed in on FUN.
+B. Riley cut their price target on shares of Cedar Fair from $58.00 to $56.00 and set a buy rating on the stock in a report on Wednesday, October 18th.
+Macquarie lowered their target price on shares of Cedar Fair from $52.00 to $50.00 and set an outperform rating on the stock in a research note on Monday, August 21st.
+Citigroup upgraded shares of Cedar Fair from a neutral rating to a buy rating and lifted their target price for the stock from $40.00 to $46.00 in a report on Friday, November 3rd.
+Truist Financial dropped their target price on shares of Cedar Fair from $46.00 to $42.00 and set a buy rating on the stock in a report on Tuesday, October 24th.
+Finally, Morgan Stanley lifted their target price on shares of Cedar Fair from $50.00 to $55.00 and gave the stock an overweight rating in a report on Thursday.
+Two research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and an average price target of $49.27.

-Cedar Fair (NYSE:FUN – Get Free Report) last posted its quarterly earnings data on Thursday, November 2nd.
-The company reported $4.21 EPS for the quarter, beating analysts’ consensus estimates of $3.70 by $0.51.
+Cedar Fair (NYSE:FUN – Get Free Report) last released its quarterly earnings results on Thursday, November 2nd.
+The company reported $4.21 earnings per share for the quarter, beating analysts’ consensus estimates of $3.70 by $0.51.
+The business had revenue of $842.01 million for the quarter, compared to the consensus estimate of $821.16 million.
 Cedar Fair had a net margin of 8.19% and a negative return on equity of 22.33%.
-The business had revenue of $842.01 million for the quarter, compared to analyst estimates of $821.16 million.
-Analysts predict that Cedar Fair will post 2.85 EPS for the current year.
+On average, sell-side analysts forecast that Cedar Fair will post 2.85 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 20th.
-Stockholders of record on Wednesday, December 6th will be paid a $0.30 dividend.
-The ex-dividend date of this dividend is Tuesday, December 5th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 3.05%.
-Cedar Fair’s payout ratio is currently 41.24%.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 20th.
+Stockholders of record on Wednesday, December 6th will be given a dividend of $0.30 per share.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 3.09%.
+The ex-dividend date is Tuesday, December 5th.
+Cedar Fair’s dividend payout ratio is presently 41.24%.

 Cedar Fair Company Profile